Maryna Gąsienica-Daniel

 Maryna Gąsienica-Daniel (born 19 February 1994) is a World Cup alpine ski racer from Poland.
 She competed for Poland at the 2014 Winter Olympics in the alpine skiing events, and was 32nd in the giant slalom.
 She finished 34th in the giant slalom at the World Championships in 2013, and won a gold medal in giant slalom at the 2013 Winter Universiade.
-She is the sister of alpine racer Agnieszka Gąsienica-Daniel.
+She was also fifth in the giant slalom at the 2013 World Junior Championships in Quebec.
+At the 2021 World Championships in Cortina d'Ampezzo, she placed joint fifth in the parallel giant slalom and sixth in the giant slalom.